• Skip to main content

 Consequences of changing Gmail account password

 Just because you managed to restore control of the Gmail account and can log back in, it doesn’t mean all of your problems are solved.
 Yes, you will be signed out almost everywhere – keyword, almost.
 In most cases, the account is still signed in on devices such as your Android smartphone, home smart devices that you’ve given access to your Google account, and third-party apps that have been allowed access.
-This can be solved through the Google Security Checkup page.
-For those that are done with the account, we described the process of downloading a Google backup and deleting their account permanently as part of how to recover the deleted Gmail account guide.

 Gmail, Password